IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Getting started with the OpenWhisk UI

 First, open a browser window, navigate to https://console.ng.bluemix.net/openwhisk/.
-If you are not at the overview page, go to `Getting Started` and `Overview`.
+If you are not at the `Overview` page, navigate to `Getting Started` and `Overview`.

 The OpenWhisk UI is comprised of the following sections: